Our sites:

 Similar traditions

-Field Marshall, William Robertson his first Christmas in a British cavalry regiment:
+Field Marshall, William Robertson recalled his first Christmas in a British cavalry regiment:

 On Christmas Day 1877, I was